Welcome to the role of e-learning facilitator!

 - Students will not receive their forum updates.

-- Student who forget their password, can’t use the password reset function on the Blackboard or Moodle login.
+- Student who forget their password, can’t use the password reset function on the Canvas login.

 - Usernames and Passwords - NCVPS does not send passwords to students.
 Schools must give students their login information.
 You can find their login information in an enrollment report or grade report.
 See how to access student login information